 Tezacaftor/ivacaftor was generally safe and well tolerated, and improved CFTR function in children aged 6 through 11 years with CF with F/F and F/RF genotypes, supporting tezacaftor/ivacaftor use in this age group.
 NCT02953314.Tezacaftor/ivacaftor treatment improved SwCl levels and CFQ-R respiratory domain child version scores, and lung function and normal growth were maintained over 24 weeks.
 These results support tezacaftor/ivacaftor as an alternative treatment option to CFTR modulators previously approved in children aged 6 through 11 years with CF and F/F and F/RF genotypes in the United States.
 These results also support tezacaftor/ivacaftor as a new treatment option for children aged 6 through 11 years with CF and F/RF genotypes in regions that currently lack a CFTR modulator for the treatment of this population.

-Dr S Walker of University Hospitals of Cleveland, Cleveland Medical Center, Rainbow Babies and Children’s Hospital, Cleveland, USA.
+Dr Seth Walker (figure) is a pulmonologist affiliated with University Hospitals of Cleveland, Cleveland Medical Center, Rainbow Babies and Children’s Hospital, Cleveland.USA

 Warrier R, Skoric B, Vidmar S, Carzino R, Ranganathan S.The role of geographical location and climate on recurrent Pseudomonas infection in young children with Cystic Fibrosis.
 J Cyst Fibros.
 2019 Apr 24. pii: S1569-1993(19)30072-4. doi: 10.1016/j.jcf.2019.04.013.
 [Epub ahead of print] [Pubmed]